Skip to main content

 Rule 4123-14-01 | Non-complying employers within the meaning of the law.

-(A) An employer, as defined in division (B) of section 4123.01 of the Revised Code, that either fails to establish or maintain industrial coverage, or fails to make payments of premiums to the state insurance fund, as required by Chapter 4123. of the Revised Code and the rules of the industrial commission and the bureau of workers' compensation, or fails to comply with the requirements for self-insurance under section 4123.35 of the Revised Code and the rules of the industrial commission or bureau of workers' compensation, shall be regarded as a non-complying employer.
+(A) An employer, as defined in division (B) of section 4123.01 of the Revised Code, that either fails to establish or maintain industrial coverage, or fails to make payments of premiums to the state insurance fund, as set forth by Chapter 4123. of the Revised Code and the rules of the industrial commission and the bureau of workers' compensation, or fails to comply with the requirements for self-insurance under section 4123.35 of the Revised Code and the rules of the industrial commission or bureau of workers' compensation, is a non-complying employer.

-(B) An employer, as defined in division (B) of section 4123.01 of the Revised Code that, after a final adjudication, has failed to pay an obligation, billing, account or assessment that is greater than one thousand dollars on or before its due date, shall be regarded as a non-complying employer.
+(B) An employer, as defined in division (B) of section 4123.01 of the Revised Code that, after a final adjudication, has failed to pay an obligation, billing, account or assessment that is greater than one thousand dollars on or before its due date, is a non-complying employer.

 (2) Coverage will lapse if an obligation, billing, account or assessment that is greater than one thousand dollars remains unpaid as of the due date as defined in paragraph (B)(1) of this rule.